-Victoria might be Australia's second littlest state in terms of area, but it sure does pack a punch when it comes to scenic variety.
-Within a couple of hours' drive of Melbourne there are majestic mountain ranges, towering clifftops, bluer-than-blue bays, rich green farming country and idyllic vineyards.
+Victoria may be Australia's second smallest state in terms of area, but it sure does pack a punch when it comes to scenic variety.
+Within a couple of hours' drive from Melbourne, there are majestic mountain ranges, towering clifftops, bluer-than-blue bays, rich green farming country and idyllic vineyards.

 How long?
 Eight days.

-This 59-kilometre loop is one of Victoria's most popular multi-day hikes.
-To get going, drive to the trailhead at Telegraph Saddle Car Park (about 200 kilometres southeast of Melbourne).
-Wilsons Promontory is home to some of Australia's most magical beaches and this walk takes you to many of them, from Sealers Cove, a protected bay filled with turquoise water, to Oberon Bay, backdropped by Oberon Mountain.
+The Southern Prom is one of Victoria's most popular multi-day hikes.
+To get going, drive to the trailhead at Telegraph Saddle Car Park (about 220 kilometres southeast of Melbourne).
+Wilsons Promontory is home to some of Australia's most magical beaches and this walk visits many of them; from the protected turquoise waters of Sealers Cove, to Oberon Bay, backdropped by Oberon Mountain.

 How long?
-Two to three days.
+Three-to-five days.

 If fresh mountain air, 360-degree views and shimmering lakes are on your mind — and you're not afraid of a bit of climbing — then the Grampians Peaks Trail is for you.
 Lace up your boots at Halls Gap (about 250 kilometres northwest of Melbourne) and stride out.
-The 37-kilometre long trail is a circuit and, for the best vistas, anti-clockwise is the way to travel.
+The 36-kilometre long trail is a circuit and, for the best vistas, anti-clockwise is the way to travel.

 How long?
-Two to three days.
+Three days.

-If the Grampians Peaks whets your appetite for heights, then make your next adventure the Great Walhalla Alpine Trail.
-This 40-kilometre trek is just a teeny-tiny section of the massive Australian Alps Walk, a 650-kilometre track that travels through Australia's high country.
-The former gold mining town of Walhalla is at one end of the Walhalla Trail and Mount Baw Baw Alpine Village at the other.
+If heights are your thing, then make your next adventure the Great Walhalla Alpine Trail.
+This 40-kilometre trek is just a teeny-tiny section of the massive Australian Alps Walk; a 650-kilometre track that travels through Australia's high country.
+The abbreviated version features the former gold mining town of Walhalla at one end of the Walhalla Trail and Mount Baw Baw Alpine Village at the other.

 How long?
-Seven to eight days.
+Two-to-three days.

-The Wilderness Coast Walk is an interstate affair, leaving from Victoria at Sydenham Inlet in Croajingolong National Park, and arriving, 100 kilometres later, at Nadgee Nature Reserve in New South Wales.
-As the name suggests, the track follows remote coastline most of the way, transporting you to lonely beaches fringed by national park, dramatic headlands that look like scenes out of 19th century ocean-going novels.
+The Wilderness Coast Walk is a lengthy one, with the Victorian stretch running over 80 kilometres from Sydenham Inlet in Croajingolong National Park, right through to Mallacoota.
+As the name suggests, this rugged track follows remote coastline most of the way, transporting you to lonely beaches fringed by national park, pristine river estuaries and dramatic headlands that look like scenes out of 19th century ocean-going novels.